Healthdirect Free Australian health advice you can count on.

 How is mouth cancer diagnosed?

-• biopsy — where a small sample of tissue is removed to check for cancer cells
+• biopsy — a small sample of tissue is removed from your mouth to check for cancer cells

-• imaging scans — such as an x-ray, PET scan, CT or MRI scan
+• imaging — such as a PET scan, CT scan or MRI scan

-• endoscopy — using a thin tube to check inside your mouth and throat for abnormalities
+• endoscopy — a thin tube with a camera on one end is used to check inside your mouth and throat for abnormalities (differences)

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.